sagibrant/resume/products/uft/projects.md

 #### 🔹🤖🧠 UFT OCR Improvement – *2024-2025*

-Legacy OCR engines such as `ABBYY` and `Tesseract` frequently underperformed in on-premises environments, falling short of the accuracy needed for reliable AI automation.
-Additionally, many customers were unable to use cloud-based OCR services due to privacy constraints or infrastructure limitations.

-To address these challenges, our team evaluated five potential solutions—including EasyOCR and enhanced Tesseract variants.
-Among them, the initial proof of concept (PoC) for a `Hybrid Text Identification` approach was initially rejected due to slow performance (~20 seconds per scan) and lack of word segmentation.

-After I joined the initiative, I optimized the algorithm to reduce the processing time from **~20s** to **~2s**, while also enhancing the extraction logic to include word boundary segmentation.
-As a result, my PoC was selected and successfully implemented.

-The `Hybrid Text Identification solution` intelligently fuses OCR results with DOM-based web text extraction.
-Key challenges included handling complex styles, nested `iframe` structures, and ensuring minimal performance impact during test execution.
-This hybrid method significantly outperformed traditional engines, achieving up to **100%** accuracy on web-rendered text—substantially improving automation reliability in secure, offline environments.
+- Background
+UFT uses on-prem OCR engines (Abbyy and Tesseract) for text recognition in its AI steps.
+These engines often misrecognize characters in real customer environments—due to screen size changes, dynamic styles, and varying backgrounds.
+Most customers lack the ability to retrain the text recognition data themselves.

+- Challenge
+Our major customers are large companies with strict privacy policies, so they can’t use cloud-based OCR solutions.
+We also needed to avoid heavy AI engines, as most QA engineers’ machines have limited performance.
+The goal was to find an on-prem OCR improvement solution with low resource usage.

+- Contribution
+I developed a Hybrid Text Identification solution for OCR recognition on web pages.
+A similar idea was proposed years ago but rejected due to poor performance (slow processing) and lack of word segmentation.
+I optimized the algorithm to reduce processing time from ~20 seconds to ~2 seconds.
+I also added line, word, and character segmentation using browser APIs—making the solution viable.

+- Result
+The Hybrid Text Identification solution significantly improved OCR accuracy, achieving up to 100% accuracy on most texts users care about.
+It made UFT AI steps run more stably and reliably.
+This hybrid solution was highly recognized and will be widely applied to other add-ins and automation products in our portfolio.

 ---

-#### 🔹🌐🧠 UFT Cloud Browser Architecture Redesign – *2024*

-The original UFT Cloud Browser architecture, built around a lightweight Java connector and direct WebSocket communication with browser extensions, lacked the flexibility and integration depth required by modern AI automation use cases.

-A key limitation was its incompatibility with UFT AI’s native Windows-based architecture, which relies heavily on COM objects and Windows message communication.
-To bridge this gap, I led a comprehensive architectural redesign of the Cloud Browser platform.

-Key contributions include:

-- **Redesigned the communication framework** to support a modular, protocol-agnostic message system compatible with standard I/O, Native Messaging, and web requests—while maintaining alignment with UFT's existing messaging conventions.
-- **Rewrote the input simulation modules** from the ground up to accommodate AI-driven interaction logic.
-- **Built a new execution engine** that orchestrates complex automation steps and delegates execution across isolated driver processes—enhancing maintainability and parallelization.

-The result is a robust, scalable Cloud Browser platform that seamlessly supports UFT AI automation workflows and meets enterprise-level stability and extensibility requirements.

----

-#### 🔹☁️🧪 UFT Cloud Browser Quick-Win Initiative – *2023*
+#### 🔹☁️🧪 UFT Cloud Browser – *2023-2024*

+- Background
-Following the sunset of the `StormRunner Functional (SRF)` platform, market demand for a cloud-based browser automation solution remained strong.
-However, due to tight budget and resource constraints, stakeholders sought a lightweight alternative with minimal development overhead.

-As the technical lead, I architected a lean Cloud Browser solution in collaboration with the Digital Lab team, achieving rapid delivery with strategic reuse and design simplification:
+Our Cloud Browser platform, StormRunner Functional (SRF), was shut down due to budget and revenue issues.
+However, market demand for a cloud-based browser automation solution stayed strong.
+With tight budgets and limited resources, stakeholders wanted a lightweight alternative that required minimal development work.
+As the technical lead, I was tasked with designing a new UFT Cloud Browser solution alongside the Digital Lab team.

-- **Leveraged** existing Digital Lab infrastructure and UFT browser extensions to minimize new implementation overhead.
-- **Redesigned** the communication layer using WebSocket-based messaging, replacing complex legacy pipelines with a streamlined, maintainable protocol.
-- **Reimplemented** key automation features using browser extension APIs, eliminating dependencies on Windows-native APIs for improved cross-environment support.
-- **Established agile co-development practices**, including weekly syncs and daily hands-on code reviews with the partner team.

-This effort resulted in a fully functional UFT Cloud Browser released in just **4** months with only **4** developers, dramatically outperforming the prior SRF initiative that required **3** years and **~30** engineers—demonstrating our engineering agility, architectural foresight, and ability to deliver high-value solutions under tight constraints.
+- Challenge
+The old SRF solution was over-designed and costly.
+We needed a quick, simple solution that reused existing infrastructure to cut costs.

+- Contribution
+I worked with the Digital Lab team to architect a lean Cloud Browser solution.
+We reused Digital Lab’s existing Auto Scaling design to host Cloud Browser environments.
+I rewrote the communication layer to use WebSocket-based messaging instead of Window Message-based messaging.
+We also added new automation libraries to simulate mouse and keyboard actions during replay.

+- Result
+We launched the new UFT Cloud Browser solution in just 4 months with a hybrid team of 4 developers.
+It’s robust, scalable, and easy to extend to support other technologies in the future.
+This project highlighted our team’s strong ability to act quickly and think creatively.

 ---